-- Photographs that include pupils will be selected carefully. - Pupils' full names will not be used anywhere on the Website, particularly in association with photographs. - Parents or carers will have the opportunity to request that photographs of their children are not published on the school Website. - Pupil's work can only be published with the permission of the pupil and parents.
+- Photographs that include pupils will be selected carefully. - Pupils' full names will not be used anywhere on the Website, particularly in association with photographs. - Parents or carers will have the opportunity to request that photographs of their children are not published on the school Website. - Photographs of children are held securely until the child has left school, when they are deleted, unless they are of interest to the school archives. - Pupil's work can only be published with the permission of the pupil and parents.